A Silent, Worried Spring in Spain

 Spain seems to have an older disease, whose spread even coronavirus cannot stop.

-(Courthouse News correspondent Leo Plattner lives in Madrid.)
+Courthouse News correspondent Leo Plattner lives in Madrid.